AdamWilsonLabEDU/SpatialDataScience/Project.md

 ### First Draft

-The first draft of your project will be assessed by your peers in UBlearns.
+The first draft of your project will be assessed by your peers in GitHub.
 The objectives of the peer evaluation are:

 * Expose you to the work of your peers so you know what others are working on
 * Provide an opportunity to share your knowledge to improve their project

 You should use the project website template (or similar) to generate a html version of your project report.
-See the [instructions here to set up your project](http://adamwilson.us/RDataScience/07_Reproducibile.html).
 If your project requires any data not available in public repositories, you should put it in a folder called `/data` in your project's home directory and then import it into R with `read.csv('data/filname.csv')` or similar so that anyone with a copy of the repository can re-create the HTML output.

 #### Submission Instructions

-You have three options for submitting your project:

 1. **PREFERRED OPTION:** Submit links to your GitHub repository _and_ website.
     * Your project repository looks something like this: